-The NSW Government is investing $2.5 billion towards upgrading the Great Western Highway between Katoomba and Lithgow.
-The program will provide safer, more efficient, more reliable journeys, and better connect communities with the Central West.
+The NSW Government is investing $2.5 billion towards upgrading the Great Western Highway between Katoomba and Lithgow to a four lane carriageway.
+Once completed, the upgrade will reduce congestion and deliver safer, more efficient and reliable journeys for those travelling in, around and through the Blue Mountains, while also better connecting communities in the Central West.

 The NSW Government has progressively upgraded sections of the highway to make it safer and reliable with the most recent project at Kelso opened to traffic in March 2017.
 In 2018, $30 million was announced to upgrade the highway between Kelso and Raglan.

 There have already been important safety improvements delivered through the safety upgrade program along the Great Western Highway at Blackheath, Mount Victoria and Forty Bends.
 This work has seen improved road surfaces, intersection upgrades, and lane widening delivered as part of the $250 million investment by the Australian and NSW governments.

 In June-August 2020, Transport for NSW consulted with the community in Medlow Bath on a strategic design for the duplication of the Highway in the town centre.
 A Consultation Summary Report (PDF, 3.7Mb) is available that summarises and responds to issues important to the community, including feedback to deliver immediate safety upgrades at Foy Avenue and Bellevue Crescent.
 Work will start in January 2021 to widen the highway at Bellevue Crescent and Foy Avenue while designs are refined for the full duplication of the highway through Medlow Bath.